-It’s the layout that will determine how the whole traffic flow will work in the kitchen.
+The layout will determine how the whole traffic flow will work in the kitchen.
 The layout also dictates how you cook and where the placement of appliances, counters, cabinets and doors will go.
 Also, getting your kitchen measurements correct are an important factor.

 One wall kitchen works best for a small home – designed for one cook only.
 This layout is the ultimate space saver as it keeps all appliances, cooking utensils and ingredients within easy reach on one fixed wall.

-Nowadays when this layout is designed into a new home an island is included which transforms into a gallery style layout.
+Nowadays when this layout is designed into a new home an island is included which transforms into a galley style layout.

 The U shape or ‘Horse shoe’ layout is similar to the one wall kitchen layout as is ideal for one primary cook.
 The layout consists of three walls of cabinets and appliances.